18 Asian Female Theologians You Should Know About (Plus Others For You To Explore)

 Wan-Li Ho – “Rice, medicine, and Nature: Women’s Environmental Activism and Interreligious Cooperation in Taiwan” (in Off the Menu: Asian and Asian North American Women’s Religion and Theology) (2007), Ecofamilism: Women, Religion, and Environmental Protection in Taiwan (2016), and The Tao of Jesus: An Experiment in Inter-Traditional Understanding (1998).

 Xiaoli Yang – A Dialogue between Haizi’s Poetry and the Gospel of Luke (Theology and Mission in World Christianity) (2018), and Homecoming in Haizi: A Dialogue Between the Chinese Soul-search and the Gospel of Luke (2015).

 Yak-hwee Tan – Re-Presenting the Johannine Community: A Postcolonial Perspective (2007).

 Yong Tin Jin – Re-Living Our Faith Today (co-editor) (1992).

 Young Lee Hertig – Mirrored Reflections: Reframing Biblical Characters (Asian American Women on Leadership) (ed.)
 (2010).

 Yuri Horie – “Questioning the Church and its Sanctity” (2007), “Rezubian” to iu ikikata: Krirsutokyo no iseiaishugi o tou (2006), and Rezubian aidentitizu (2015).

 Further Reading and Resources

-Juliany González Nieves “18 Latin American Female Theologians You Should Know About”
+Juliany González Nieves “23 Latin American Women and USA Latinas in Theology and Religion You Should Know About”